15. Unevaluated expressions (*)#

 plot(c(0.00, 0.01, 0.02, 0.03, ...), c(1.0000, 1.0101, 1.0202, 1.0305, ...))

-But R was heavily inspired by the S language from whom it has taken the notion of lazy arguments (Chapter 17).
-It is equipped with the ability to apply a set of techniques referred to as metaprogramming (computing on the language, reflection).
-With it, we can define functions that can peek outside their small world and clearly see the code fragment passed as their arguments.
+But R was heavily inspired by the S language from which it has taken the notion of lazy arguments (Chapter 17).
+It is thus equipped with the ability to apply a set of techniques referred to as metaprogramming (computing on the language, reflection).
+With it, we can define functions that do not take their arguments for granted and clearly see the code fragments passed to them.
 Having access to such unevaluated expressions, we can do to them whatever we please: print, modify, evaluate on different data, or ignore whatsoever.

 At the most general level, expressions (statements) in a language like R can be classified into two groups: